 What does it do?

-Basically the Fire TV Stick is a plug in and go way to access on demand TV and stream your favourite subscription TV shows and movies.
+The Fire TV Stick is a plug in and go way to access on-demand TV and stream your favourite subscription TV shows and movies.

 This is the second generation of the Fire TV Stick and with it you can access over 7000 apps, games and Alexa skills.